solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 5\. also white grains of an erratic form are sprinkled, some of which are over three linie thick,

-6\. under the microscope one additionally spots an off-white, simulating yellow, metal that obeys the magnet and is probably metallic nickel.
+6\. under the microscope one additionally spots an off-white, blending into yellow, metal that obeys the magnet and is probably metallic nickel.

 ...